 Find the

-Constant: Look for a line that says:define( 'DISALLOW_FILE_MODS', true );
+DISALLOW_FILE_MODSConstant: Look for a line that says:define( 'DISALLOW_FILE_MODS', true ); -

 Change the Value to

-: If you find this line, simply changetrue
+false: If you find this line, simply changetruetofalse:define( 'DISALLOW_FILE_MODS', false ); -

 If the Constant Doesn’t Exist: If you don’t find the

-constant, you can add it.
+DISALLOW_FILE_MODSconstant, you can add it.
 It’s generally recommended to add it before the line that says:/* That's all, stop editing!
-Happy publishing. */
+Happy publishing. */So, add the following line:define( 'DISALLOW_FILE_MODS', false ); -

 Save the Changes: Save the modified